-A joy to write the narration and have my first fishing lesson recorded for this short film by the Canal and River Trust to support their new Let’s Fish initiative.
-The piece pays tribute to the men & women in all our communities who give their time freely to help others learn this skill and tells too the story of my own relationship to fishing.
+Narrator and subject of this short film by the Canal and River Trust to support their new Let’s Fish initiative.
+The piece pays tribute to the men & women in all our communities who give their time freely to help others learn this skill.

 I’ve wanted to fish all my life.
 My father was a skilled angler — fished in the Devon and Cornish seas where I grew up, tied his own flies.
 One of my earliest memories is of watching him casting from a riverbank & my feeling completely still & happy in my skin.
 But he left just after my second birthday and chose never to spend any time with me after that.
 He left behind a knitted fishing cap on an out of reach peg in the porch, and I think it — or fishing — became a symbol of this bigger thing I’d lost.
 I got a bit stuck about fishing too — it was a thing I wanted in my life, but I didn’t want to go on a course or teach myself.
 Sounds a bit folorn I know but I wanted to be taught the way a child learns from a family member!
 So I just collected things to do with it instead – hence all the books and fishing flies on my writing desk.

 The Slow Time of Accidents (Spread the Word Life Writing Prize, May 2017)

 Received a special mention in the inaugural year of this prize, established to celebrate and develop life writing in the UK, for a long-form account of the time between a sudden near-death and days after return from coma.